crevee/c-review/10. sansungbee/README.md

 ## Goal

-1. sansungbee is a Korean typing practice program.
+1. sansungbee is a Korean typing practice program
-2. Certain words fall down on the screen at regular intervals.
+2. Certain words fall down on the screen at regular intervals
-3. The player removes words by typing them on the keyboard.
+3. The player removes words by typing them on the keyboard
-4. Match a lot of words to get a high score.
+4. Match a lot of words to get a high score
-5. If you don't match the word, your life will be reduced by one.
+5. If you don't match the word, your life will be reduced by one
-6. When all lives are lost, the game is over.
+6. When all lives are lost, the game is over
 7. Create title screen at game start
 8. Life decreases when the word reaches the end
-9. If the word is guessed, 100 points are awarded.
+9. If the word is guessed, 100 points are awarded

 ## Result